uchicago-cs/student-resource-guide/environment/ssh.rst

 .. figure:: ssh-img/install-ssh-win10-3.png

 The window that opens should have the heading *Windows Update*.
-It may tell you that you have updates avialable; otherwise, click the button that says *Check for updates*.
+It may tell you that you have updates available; otherwise, click the button that says *Check for updates*.

 .. figure:: ssh-img/install-ssh-win10-4.png